 |

-Wizard now also contains the most recently used documents from Windows,
+Wizard now also lists the most recently used documents from Windows,

-not just the most recently compiled documents from RTFC.
+not just the most recently converted documents from RTFC.

 |